SaiSweta/Classification/README.md

 # Classification
-Prediction and Visualization of whether the users will buy a particular product based on Social Ads
+Prediction and Visualization of whether a user will buy a particular product or not after viewing a Social Media Ad using KNN, Kernel SVM, Naive Bayes and Random Forest Classifiers.